 - A Oil Measuring Dipstick

 - B Oil Filler

-- C Adding coolant (Depending on the type of combine, the filler is either on top of the radiator or the expansion tank.)
+- C Adding coolant

 Types and quantities of oil to be used are given in the oil table and the engine manual.

 Replacement of the Oil Filter

 The oil filter is replaced every time the oil is changed.
 The filter is replaced through the service door on the back wall of the grain tank.
 Remove the ignition key before the operation to ascertain no outsiders can start the engine.